Skip to main content

 Research Interests

-My research broadly focuses on the way that people attend to and remember information in order to solve problems, reason, and make decisions.
+My research focuses on the way that people attend to and remember information in order to solve problems, reason, and make decisions.
 I am particularly interested in how attention and memory interact with our environment to influence our decisions.
 Specifically I am interested in cognitive biases related to these interactions (e.g. framing effects, confirmation bias).

 Publications